zemoa/qwant-api-dart/README.md

 | count | No | `int` | Number of items to search (currently it seems to be limited to 50 by Qwant's API) |
 | offset | No | `int` | Index of the first items to fetch (for pagination) |
 | language | No | `Language` | Language for the search |

+## Important notes

+According to [NLDev/qwant-api](https://github.com/NLDev/qwant-api), there are some limitations.
+After some queries a captcha should be filled.

+I didn't reach this limit so no helper has been provided to catch this behavior yet.